 In the 2019 EU-wide survey of STARTING 11, dual career stakeholders expressed a strong request for the up-skilling of practitioners delivering counselling services to athletes.
-Consequently, the area of dual career counselling will take an important role in our upcoming European Dual Career Toolkit.
+Consequently, the area of Counsel will take an important role in our upcoming European Dual Career Toolkit.

-Dual career counselling refers to the inter-personal dialogue between a counsellor and an athlete to support their gradual realisation of dual career measures.
+Counselling in the context of dual career refers to the inter-personal dialogue between a counsellor and an athlete to support their gradual realisation of dual career measures.
 In the EU, this type of service is delivered by a variety of practitioners: career counsellors, lifestyle advisors, athlete development managers, (sport) psychologists or pedagogic personnel of sport or education institutions.
 This professional service equals a big responsibility of the practitioner as it spans a series of tasks such as:

 assisting personal orientation,